Deploy an IOC with ArgoCD#

 Important

-Verify the deployment with ec ps:
+Verify with ec ps:

 ec ps